 - Fitness instructors and supervisors at the state, regional, and national levels in sports and athletic programs including: sports management, sports psychology, sports biomechanics and nutritional consultation

-You will be assigned one of the three full-time Exercise Science faculty members as your advisor.
+You will be assigned one of the four full-time Exercise Science faculty members as your advisor.
 You will meet with your advisor at least twice a semester and discuss your progression through the major as well as options for grad school or career choices.
-Contact program coordinator Dr. Jesse Pittsley (email@example.com) and he will put you in touch with your advisor and enroll you in the blackboard course shell “Exercise Science 1000” which will provide all the information needed to obtain a degree in Exercise Science at WSSU.
+Contact Department Chair Dr. Jesse Pittsley (email@example.com) and he will put you in touch with your advisor and enroll you in the blackboard course shell “Exercise Science 1000” which will provide all the information needed to obtain a degree in Exercise Science at WSSU.

 Exercise Science is an excellent entry degree into most Physical Therapy programs.
 Meeting with your academic advisor early will help you to decide which elective courses are needed to meet Physical Therapy requirements.